 Both male and female build the nest, or refurbish a prior year’s nest.
 Stick nests are about 2 feet in diameter and lined with bark, moss, lichens, and conifer sprigs.
 The parents continue to add fresh green leaves throughout the nesting season.

 Red-shouldered hawks soar and circle with wings and tail spread out like a typical buteo hawk, but they also flap their wings quickly and glide through forests underneath the canopy, the way an accipiter such as Cooper’s Hawk does.
 When hunting, they perch near a wooded water body and watch for their prey to appear below them.
 In populated areas, such as forested suburban developments, they can become very unconcerned and approachable by people, but in wilder areas they flush easily.
 On their territories, Red-shouldered Hawks are aggressive, sometimes locking talons with intruding hawks and also attacking crows, Great Horned Owls, and even humans.
 As a mating display, the male enacts a “sky dance” in which he soars while calling, then makes a series of steep dives toward the female, climbing back up in wide spirals after each descent, before finally rapidly diving to perch upon the female’s back.Back to top

-Red-shouldered Hawk populations increased throughout most of their range between 1966 and 2014, according to the North American Breeding Bird Survey.
+Red-shouldered Hawk populations increased throughout most of their range between 1966 and 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 1.1 million with 97% spending some part of the year in the U.S., 17% in Mexico, and 1% breeding in Canada.
 The species rates an 8 out of 20 on the Continental Concern Score.
-Red-shouldered Hawk is a U.S.-Canada Stewardship species and is not on the 2014 State of the Birds Watch List.
+Red-shouldered Hawk is a U.S.-Canada Stewardship species and is not on the 2016 State of North America's Birds' Watch List.
 The biggest threat to Red-shouldered Hawks is continued clearing of their wooded habitat; they also showed some sensitivity to pesticides such as DDT in the middle of the 20th century.Back to top